Structural design of a concrete wall (EN)

 For the effective volume of 40%, the structure looks like this (again, red lines represent compression and blue lines represent tension):

 Let´s switch to Input/Edit of reinforcement layout.
 The results from design tools will remain in the background with lighter colors to see if your reinforcement complies with tensioned fields.
 If you do not want to display them, just easily click on the Design tool icon and it will be switched off.

 You will exploit the 6 predefined items created by the template.

 As you see from the results of the topology optimization, the governing rebar will be the inclined one.
-Its length is insufficient due to the tensile area developed from door opening to the bottom edge of the window opening.
+Its length is insufficient due to the tensile area developed from the door opening to the bottom edge of the window opening.

-To elongate this inclined bar, click on it in the scene and it will be chosen from the list of reinforcement items or click on IB1 operation in the list.
-Modify the angle of rebar and edit the top length.
+To elongate this inclined bar, click on it in the scene and it will be chosen from the list of reinforcement items, or click on IB1 operation in the list.
+Modify the angle of the rebar and edit the top length.
 The small orange arrow in the scene points to the top direction of the selected bar.

 You will also extend GB2 to the top edge of the wall.